Some Frequently Asked Questions About Wingham Farms Products – and Some Answers

 Q: Which of your steaks is the best for grilling?

-A: You can grill our NY Strip, Bone-in Rib steaks, and Tenderloins.
+A: You can grill our NY Strip, Bone-in Rib Steaks, T-bones, and Tenderloins.
+With care for marinating and heat, you can even grill a Top Sirloin.
 But please remember that fully pastured beef – from grass-fed/grass-finished/cows that walk and run around outside all the time – is quite lean and has more texture than grain-fed, feedlot beef.
 Our steaks are just going have a different taste and texture, and you likely will need to change your grilling style to avoid turning the meat into shoe leather – including marinating more carefully and aiming at a lower internal temperature.
-There are lots of helpful on-line resources if you search for “grassfed beef” – these are just a few examples:
+Ask us for our grilling recipes.
+Or, there are lots of helpful on-line resources if you search for “grassfed beef” – these are just a few examples:

 Q: Why are your eggs sitting out on the counter and not in a cooler?
 Why are they dirty?
 Do I need to refrigerate them?!

 A: Our eggs are unwashed, which is actually the way eggs are sold in most of the world.
-Chickens put a protective coating on eggs as they lay them (to preserve them for nesting), and eggs keep fine unrefrigerated – Americans just don’t know that because commercial eggs have to be washed, by law, and washed eggs have lost that coating and so need refrigerating.
+Chickens put a protective coating on eggs as they lay them (to preserve them for nesting – it takes a few weeks to lay enough eggs for a clutch big enough to brood), so eggs keep fine unrefrigerated.
+Americans just don’t know that fact because commercial eggs have to be washed, by law, and washed eggs have lost that coating and so need refrigerating.
 Our Wingham Farms chicken and duck eggs do not need to be refrigerated as long as they remain unwashed, but should be kept in a cool, dark place (below 75 degrees F, preferably; some sources say below 70 degrees F).
 If you prefer to refrigerate your eggs, that is fine, but don’t leave them out of the refrigerator once you’ve begun refrigerating them – the moisture they encounter in the fridge starts to degrade the protective coating.